Institute for Health and Care Improvement

 You can commission us to undertake research and evaluations of your services, interventions and initiatives for users and their carers, and your employees.
 An independent evaluation of your service or programme can demonstrate its impact and provide evidence to support your decision-making.

-Our areas of expertise include project evaluation and primary research across a range of health and social care areas of focus.
+Our areas of expertise include project evaluation and primary research across a range of health and social care areas of focus

-What we can offer
+What can we offer?

-Drawing on the vast range of academic expertise within the University, we can provide you with full research design, advice and consultancy.
+We can support health organisations, local authorities, charities and third sector organisations.
+Drawing on the vast range of academic expertise within the university, we can provide you with full research design, advice and consultancy.
 This will include project managing and undertaking research projects and service evaluations commissioned by you.

 We will utilise a variety of methodologies including face to face interviews, focus groups, surveys, data collection and analysis, desk research and literature reviews.